 Failure to attend any required meetings will result in an Unsatisfactory Assessment for Professional Dispositions Form and/or a lowered final student teaching grade.
 The ARI Training and Education Career Fair are the only meetings for which Alternative Master's Program full-time hired teachers do not need to attend.

 Counted as the first day of the student teaching internship.
-Student teachers will be notified via email, a letter sent via postal mail, and an announcement within the Important Dates section of this website.
+Student teachers will be notified via email and an announcement within the Important Dates section of this website.

 - Non-hired student teachers will have a morning orientation.

 - Alternative Master's Program full-time hired teachers will have an afternoon orientation.

 - Once the Student Teaching Handbook has been read, bring a signed copy of the “Acknowledgement of Student Teaching Handbook” form and “Confidentiality Agreement” to this Orientation meeting!